rashmi0305/RISCV-Simulator---Innovators/README.md

 ### Phase-1
     How to initialize registers and memory
-    Should we use map to map register name to its value How to access contents in registers and update the values-using functions or directlt Should execute have separate file or include inside processor(while pipelining then?)
+    Should we use map to map register name to its value How to access contents in registers and update the values-using functions or directly Should execute have separate file or include inside processor(while pipelining then?)
     Should we consider using enums for register names,instruction types,opcodes or directly access them in string format